richardebeling/five-words-five-letters/README.md

 orders of magnitude faster than Parker's original approach.

 However, it still appeared to the author as optimizable ;) (and a fun optimization / competitive programming challenge).
-So, we present our solution to the problem.
-On a i5-6200U running Ubuntu 22.04, our implementation computes all combinations from the initial word list in 1.8s, improving by approximately three orders of magnitude compared to the state-of-the-art solution.
+So, we present a proof of concept for an efficient solution of the problem.
+On a i5-6200U running Ubuntu 22.04, our implementation computes all combinations from the initial word list in 2.4s, improving by approximately three orders of magnitude compared to the state-of-the-art solution.
 Our approach is not very complex, and certainly simpler than the graph approach.
 The C++ implementation is ~100 lines long.
 We describe the approach in detail below.

 ### Building and Running